 Find the best tools and techniques to automate tasks or to disseminate messages.
 Once you develop a clear, consistent messaging strategy, the next step is to identify the tools that will help make your omni-channel marketing transition a success.

-The right tool, like an automated CRM platform or marketing automation, will help you achieve consistency in your messaging by allowing the distribution of the same message across channels in a unified manner.
+The right tool, like an all-in-one CRM, sales enablement, marketing automation, and customer service platform will help you achieve consistency in your messaging by allowing the distribution of the same message across channels in a unified manner.
 Marketing automation tools also allow you to send messages on a particular time and date (in case you have a multiple-geography presence).

 Test and Analyze Performance